emberjs/rfcs/text/0000-contextual-helpers.md

   invoked, the error may not be reported at all.
 This timing may change between versions, and should not be relied upon.

-* Positional arguments are "curried" the same way as the `component` helper (which matches the behavior of `Function.prototype.bind`).
+* Positional arguments are "curried" the same way as the `component` helper.
+  This matches the behavior of `Function.prototype.bind`.

   ```hbs
   {{#let (helper "concat") as |my-concat|}}